GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

         }

 .. note::

-  - This will apply field by field, language by language.
+  - This will apply to all text fields.
-  - See `this issue <https://github.com/GeotrekCE/Geotrek-admin/issues/3844>`_ for details.
+  - See `this issue <https://github.com/GeotrekCE/Geotrek-admin/issues/2901>`_ for details.

 Copyright on pictures